themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 **Excision Surgery:**

+**LAPEX**,

-LAPEX, Dr. Redwine's [approach](http://endopaedia.info/treatment.html) to laparoscopic excision of endometriosis has become the standard of surgical care and has proven effective through years of clinical success and more recently clinical trails.
+Dr. Redwine's [approach](http://endopaedia.info/treatment.html) to laparoscopic excision of endometriosis has become the standard of surgical care and has proven effective through years of clinical success and more recently clinical trails.

 > Minimally invasive laparoscopic excision surgery remains the gold standard for diagnosis and treatment, ideally performed in the specialty treatment setting or performed by an advanced surgeon.
 >